 She turned her MA degree into her first play, Mr Bennet and Miss Smith, about Arnold Bennett and the South African writer Pauline Smith, which was performed at the Old Red Lion and won an Arts Council Award.

 'Real depth and humility.
 Brilliant allusions to The Doll's House, revealing added layers of complexity in the characters' web of relationships.
 The link between Eleanor and Nora in the closing moments has real force...The Crystal Den is very unpretentious and subtle.'
-(RSC)
+(RSC) and

-She went on to write several more plays (see Plays/Awards) which were published and performed, and published many short stories (Five Leaves Publications).
+went on to write several more plays (see Plays/Awards) which were published and performed, and she published many short stories (Five Leaves Publications).
 She has edited several play collections, translated plays, and written and published a graphic novel Home Number One, on children in the Holocaust.

 Her published plays are in Women Writing Africa (http://aflit.arts.uwa.edu.au/FEMECalireEN.html)